mrprajesh/rajzsite/content/pages/tools.md

 #Graph Projects [outdated!]
 Dynamic Graph - A small step towards visualization
 	* Click to [launch][1]
-	* _Note:_ Runs on Java v1.7 or greater; In Linux this plugin may be needed "sudo apt-get install icedtea-plugin".
+	* _Note:_ Runs on Java v1.7 or greater; In Linux this plugin may be needed `sudo apt-get install icedtea-plugin`.

 #Under graduate - Projects